 Crowdin Enterprise integrates with the most popular Machine Translation (MT) engines such as Google Translator, Microsoft Translate, Amazon Translate, DeepL Translator, and Watson (IBM) Translator.

-Read more about the Machine Translation engines you can connect.
+Read more about the Machine Translation engines.

 Translation Memory (TM) stores source strings and their translations into different languages.
 Translation Memory is created for each Crowdin Enterprise project automatically.
 You can also upload files with your existing TMs to the project.